- 1 The Apostles called the Lord “the Spirit”

-In 2 Corinthians 3:7–8, Paul contrasts the “ministry of death,” which came by the law to the ministry of life that came from Christ, “the Ministry of the Spirit”—which he called “the law of the Spirit of life” in Romans 8:2.
+In 2 Corinthians 3:7–8, Paul contrasts the “ministry of death,” which came by the law, to the ministry of life, which came from Christ, “the Ministry of the Spirit”—which he calls “the law of the Spirit of life” in Romans 8:2.

-These same two “ministries” are described in John 1:17: “For the law was given through Moses; but grace and truth were realized through Jesus Christ.”
+These two “ministries” are described in John 1:17: “For the law was given through Moses, but grace and truth were realized through Jesus Christ.”

 The Spirit of Promise